AdrienAmblard/Adafruit-SPIKEPrime/README.md

 # Adafruit - SPIKE Prime
 Code used to build a PyScript which creates a connection between an Adafruit IO dashboard and a LEGO SPIKE Prime hub.\
 Refer to this [Notion page](https://www.notion.so/LEGO-SPIKE-Prime-Adafruit-Dashboard-8705d4ed60464339a6e0c5e5dffd241f?pvs=4) for full project description.\
 **Note**: _The code in this repository is for a system whose dashboard only has a toggle switch on it, and two possible scripts can be run (ON or OFF).
-It should can be changed accordingly to accodate for more complex dashboards._
+It should can be changed accordingly to accomodate for more complex dashboards._

 ## Ada.py
 The connection between the Pyscript website and the Adafruit IO dashboard occurs through _get_ requests with its REST API.
 The _Ada_ class contains all the functions need to retrieve or push information to the API.
 It also contains functions which generalize the parsing of the json data.